 Being With Nature

-The Roses in the Ocean Lived Experience of Suicide Summit 2021 will be held at the Royal Pines Resort on the Gold Coast from the 19 – 20 September 2021.
+The Roses in the Ocean Lived Experience of Suicide Summit 2021 was from the 19 – 20 September 2021.
 Please read more about this wonderful event at the Roses in the Ocean website.
-The IASP World Congress will follow from 21 – 24 September at the Gold Coast Convention Centre.

 Developed in 1996, the Australian Institute for Suicide Research and Prevention (AISRAP) is a national and international suicide prevention research centre.
 AISRAP is the leading Australian centre for research, clinical practice, education and community action for suicide prevention, sought after for the quality of the advice and the outcomes it provides in linking research and practice.